Garda Traffic Corps: Cars

 One of the main Roads Policing vehicles was the Hyundai i40 Tourer, with a smaller number of Opel Insignia Estates and Hyundai i30 Tourers in service.
 A number of Hyundai i40 and older Ford Mondeo saloons are used as unmarked vehicles in certain units.
 The Hyundai Tucson is now the main vehicle used by the Garda Roads Policing Unit.

 SUVs

 The Mitsubishi Pajero and Ford Ranger currently serve as the unit's 4x4s, and are used for motorway patrol.
 The Roads Policing Unit also operates a four-door Isuzu D-Max as a motorway support vehicle.

 Vans

 Pearse Street Divisional Roads Policing Unit is equipped with a Fiat Ducato van for transporting cones.
 The Dublin Metropolitan Region Roads Policing Unit also operates a single marked Ford Transit automatic speed limit enforcement photo radar van.

 Motorcycles

 Motorcycles used by the Roads Policing Unit include BMW F800 and Honda Deauville 700cc models. as the standard motorcycle.
-The BMW RT1200 is the current advanced motorcycle having replaced the Yamaha FJR 1300 since 2012, the purchase of the RT1250 has also begun since the RT1200 was phasaed out.
+The BMW RT1200 is the current advanced motorcycle having replaced the Yamaha FJR 1300 since 2012, the purchase of the RT1250 has also begun since the RT1200 was phased out.